Why choose Spain?

 In some regions, the dates of appointment, hours and salary may vary slightly.
 Assistants working in state language schools may occasionally have to work evenings.
 Please check these conditions when you receive your school allocation details from the Spanish authorities.

 You will be employed and paid either by the Ministry of Education or by the local Comunidad Autónoma, and will be informed which type of post you have been allocated to when you receive your regional allocation email.

 Some candidates may be assessed by telephone interview where areas of their application need to be followed up.
 These telephone interviews are likely to take place during March.

 When will I hear back?

-May - you will find out if your application has been successful.
+- May: You will find out whether your application has been successful.

-May/June - you will find out from the British Council whether you have been allocated a post, and if so the region to which you have been allocated, or whether you have been placed on a short waiting list.
+- May/June: You will find out from us whether you have been allocated a post, and if so, the region to which you have been allocated, or whether you have been placed on a short waiting list.

 Will there be an induction course?